 UNSW's Practical Justice Initiative couples innovative research on the theoretical dimensions of justice together with a practical and applied focus on significant social and political problems such as climate change; health; and sexuality, gender and justice.

-The Director and Stream Convenors of the Practical Justice Initiative are Scientia Professor Peter Aggleton (Director and Convenor, Sexuality, Gender and Justice Stream), Professor Alex Broom (Convenor, Health Stream) and Professor Jeremy Moss (Convenor, Climate Justice Stream).
+The Co-Directors and Stream Convenors of the Practical Justice Initiative are Professor Jeremy Moss (Co-Director and Convenor, Climate Justice Stream) and Scientia Professor Peter Aggleton (Convenor, Sexuality, Gender and Justice Stream).

 The Practical Justice Initiative focuses on developing cutting-edge translational research, drawing on the skills and experiences of leading scholars in the Arts, Humanities and Social Sciences nationally and internationally.